 A second Spanish-language workshop is being planned for July 2024.

 This project aims to reduce congestion and improve connectivity on Bellam Boulevard and the east-bound approach to the Richmond-San Rafael Bridge.
-At the workshop, TAM will be gathering community insights and preferences to guide the project moving forward..
-Dan Cherrier, P.E., TAM’s Director of Project Delivery emphasized the importance of community input: "Public participation will be essential in shaping the solutions that best serve the needs of Marin County.
+At the workshop, TAM will be gathering community insights and preferences on the community needs, usage patterns and solutions for the Bellam Boulevard corridor.

+Dan Cherrier, P.E., TAM’s Director of Project Delivery emphasized the importance of community input: "Public participation will be essential in shaping the solutions that best serve the needs of Marin County and East San Rafael.
 We encourage all residents to come to the workshop, share valuable input, and help us create a safer, more efficient, and accessible Bellam Boulevard.”

 The workshop will feature a presentation on current project plans, followed by interactive group discussions to hear feedback and ideas from participants.
 The insights gathered will play a critical role in refining the project's scope and focus.